Please forgive me for the world’s worst drawing of your amygdala. If you’ll bear with me, I will explain this peculiar but important post.

 Even though we might not have control over our first thought, we can exercise control over our second thought and every thought thereafter.
 If we catch ourselves automatically thinking something negative about someone or something, we can stop and question that assumption.
 Could it be that we are allowing something from the past to cloud our judgment in the present?
 Could it be that we are judging one person or a group of people by the actions of another?
 I’m not saying that’s always the case, but I am saying that this type of thought-check helps us become aware of unconscious biases and allows us the opportunity to see the potential good in one another.

-If you created a bad experience for your employee at some point in time, that incident could have cemented into that employee’s amygdala response and mistrust could be that employee’s immediate go-to response in any number of interactions with you.
-Even if a different leader from the employee’s past created a bad experience, that might reflect on you regardless whether it is warranted.
+If you created a bad experience for your employee at some point in time, that incident could have cemented into that employee’s amygdala response, and mistrust could be that employee’s immediate go-to response in any number of interactions with you.
+Even if a different leader from the employee’s past created a bad experience, that might reflect on you regardless of whether it's warranted.
 That’s not fair, but our amygdala doesn’t care about what’s fair.
 It cares about what protects us.
 We can’t help it.
-And it has long-term effects because our amygdala can tie negative emotions to everything about the person, company, cohort, or situation that created the initial upset.
+And it has long-term effects because our amygdala can attach negative emotions to everything about the person, company, cohort, or situation that created the initial upset.
 Any time we hear or see something about that person, company, cohort or situation, we could react with alarm and mistrust.
 This reaction erodes your ability to build the trust you are seeking.

 Mistrust is an act of self-protection.
 If you want to be trusted, focus on what you can do to eliminate your employees’ need to feel like they must protect themselves.